 - 4.1.
 In accordance with the school's Health and Safety Policy and requirements under The Management of Health and Safety at Work Regulations 1999, the school will assess the risks to the health and safety of staff, pupils and others affected by the school's activities. - 4.2.
 The school will ensure that a common-sense and proportionate approach is applied to risk assessment management the school understands that a separate written risk assessment is not required for every activity. - 4.3.
 The headteacher is responsible for ensuring potential hazards are identified and risk assessments are completed for all areas of risk in the school. - 4.4.
 Annual risk assessments will be conducted for specific areas of the school. - 4.5.
 In accordance with 4.4 and 4.5, the headteacher will ensure that any individual assigned to carrying out a risk assessment understands the risks and is familiar with the activity that is planned. - 4.6.
-The headteacher will ensure risk assessments are completed with staff leading day trips or residential stays. - 4.7.
-For activities that are higher risk, if these are annual or infrequent activities, a review of an existing risk assessment will take place, rather than a newly written risk assessment. - 4.8.
-Where a new activity is taking place, a specific risk assessment of significant risks will be conducted. - 4.9.
-Where an activity usually forms part of a school day, e.g. pupils regularly undertaking swimming lessons at an alternative location, the school will not conduct separate risk assessments for each visit termly checks will be conducted to ensure the precautions implemented remain suitable and any changes will be made as necessary. - 4.10.
-Risk assessments will be updated in line with section 15 of this procedure.
+Staff leading trips will ensure risk assessments are completed at least a week prior to the trips and submitted on EEC live to the Headteacher/Educational Visits Coordinator for approval. - 4.7.
+Staff leading residential visits will ensure risk assessments are completed at least four weeks prior to the residential and submitted on EEC live to the Headteacher/Educational Visits Coordinator and Outdoor Education Advisor for approval. - 4.8.
+For activities that are higher risk, if these are annual or infrequent activities, a review of an existing risk assessment will take place, rather than a newly written risk assessment. - 4.9.
+Where a new activity is taking place, a specific risk assessment of significant risks will be conducted at least week prior to the activity taking place and signed paper copy given to the Headteacher for approval.

-- 4.11.
-Risk assessments will identify all defects and potential risks along with necessary solutions or control measures. - 4.12.
+- 4.10.
+Where an activity usually forms part of a school day, e.g. pupils regularly undertaking swimming lessons at an alternative location, the school will not conduct separate risk assessments for each visit termly checks will be conducted to ensure the precautions implemented remain suitable and any changes will be made as necessary. - 4.11.
+Risk assessments will be updated in line with section 15 of this procedure. - 4.12.
+Risk assessments will identify all defects and potential risks along with necessary solutions or control measures. - 4.13.
 The school has developed a number of different risk assessments, which include the following: - Training of staff in health and safety, including risk assessment - Consultation arrangements with employees - Recording and reporting accidents to staff, pupils and visitors including those reportable under RIDDOR - Procedures for off-site visits, including residential visits and any schoolled adventure activities - Responding to health and safety emergencies, including procedures and contacts - First aid and supporting those with medical needs - Occupational health services and managing work-related stress - Workplace safety for teachers, pupils and visitors - School security - Violence to staff - Manual handling - Slips and trips - On-site vehicle movements - Management of asbestos - COSHH - Working at height - Selecting and managing contractors - Maintaining plant and equipment, such as electrical equipment, local exhaust ventilation, pressure systems, gas appliances, lifting equipment and glazing safety - Fire safety, including test of alarms and evacuation procedures